duststorm/makehuman/trunk/makehuman/docs/source/dev_manual_licensing1.rst

 Copyright 2001-2009 is retained by the MakeHuman Team (makehuman.org) who grant you permissions to use released code under the conditions and terms of the GNU General Public License 3.0 or (at your option) any later version of the GNU GPL.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or fiTNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 ******************************
-MakeHuman Source Code Files
+MakeHuman Source Code files
 ******************************

 Source code for both released versions of the MakeHuman application and for versions currently under development is also governed by the terms of the GNU General Public License as published by the Free Software Foundation.

 These source files are made available in the hope that they will be useful, but WITHOUT ANY WARRANTY;

-without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+without even the implied warranty of MERCHANTABILITY or fiTNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 **********************************
 Other MakeHuman Application Code